 Fortunately, these chocolate chip cookies require minimal adaptation.
 They’re soft and chewy with a nice bite on the edges and are heaven with a glass of milk!

 The main difference is to double-grind the whole wheat flour until it’s super soft and fluffy.
+(Note: Not all mills are suited for this!)

 Using white whole wheat also keeps the flavor really mild, allowing them to taste more like “regular” chocolate chip cookies instead of whole wheat ones.
 I served them to my family, and no one could tell they were made with whole grains!